Berkeley Springs, West Virginia: History

-During colonial times in 1748, George Washington, then just 16 years old, was part of the team that surveyed the Eastern Panhandle region for Thomas Fairfax, 6th Lord Fairfax of Cameron.
+During colonial times in 1748, George Washington, then just 16 years old, was part of the team that surveyed the eastern panhandle region for Thomas Fairfax, 6th Lord Fairfax of Cameron.
 Washington returned several times over the next several years with his half-brother, Lawrence, who was ill, hoping that the warm springs might improve his health.
 The springs, and their rumored medicinal benefits, attracted numerous Native Americans and Europeans to the area.

 While vacationing in the area in 1767, Washington noted how busy the colonial town had become.
-Lord Fairfax had built a summer home there and a "private bath", making the area a popular destination for Virginia's social elite.
+Lord Fairfax had built a summer home there and a "private bath," making the area a popular destination for Virginia's social elite.
 With the advent of independence, An act for establishing a town at the Warm Springs in the county of Berkeley was adopted by the Virginia General Assembly in December 1776.
 Officially, the town was named Bath, in honor of England's spa city Bath.

 George Washington, his family members, and several colonial elites were among the town's first landowners.
 The town's main north-south street was named Washington, and the main east-west street was named Fairfax.
 Also, four acres were set aside for "suffering humanity."
-The area around the springs always was public land known as The Grove and overseen by a state-appointed group of Beth Trustees.
+The area around the springs always was public land known as The Grove and overseen by a state-appointed group of Bath Trustees.
 This would become Berkeley Springs State Park with its springs and bathhouses, which was made part of the West Virginia state park system in 1925.
 Nearby, Cacapon State Park was opened in 1933.
 The mountain that gives its name to the park has an elevation of 2320 ft above sea level.

-Bath's population increased during and immediately after the Revolutionary War as wounded soldiers and others came to the area believing that the warm springs had medicinal qualities.
-Bath gained a reputation then as a somewhat wild town where eating, drinking, dancing, and gambling on the daily horse races were the order of the day.
+Bath's population increased during and immediately after the Revolutionary War, as wounded soldiers and others came to the area believing that the warm springs had medicinal qualities.